 A word of warning!
 Many of the examples in the LilyPond documentation will omit the \new Staff and \new Voice commands, leaving them to be created implicitly.
 For simple examples this works well, but for more complex examples, especially when additional commands are used, the implicit creation of contexts can give surprising results, maybe creating extra unwanted staves.
-The way to create contexts explicitly is explained in Section 4.3 [Contexts and engravers], page 63.
+For a detailed explanation how to create contexts explicitly, see Section 4.3 [Contexts and engravers], page 60.